Saving & Spending Home & Auto

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Recent data from Experian found that the average monthly payment for a new car purchased in the third quarter of 2022 had a monthly payment of $700 — up from $472 just a year prior.
-That's a big jump for those of us who are just trying to figure out how to get ahead financially.
+Recent data from Experian found that the average monthly payment for vehicle loans newly borrowed at the end of 2023 was $726.
+That's a big amount for those of us who are just trying to figure out how to get ahead financially.

 A big part of that financing (about 60.40%) was in the purchase of SUVs.
 As a consumer, an SUV is a fantastic vehicle with lots of room for hauling everything from football gear to furniture from one area to the next.